loafey/master-thesis/Opponent_Sebastian/Feedback.md

 - lose effectiveness [39], as even ... >>  lose effectiveness [39], because even ...
 - while the exact measurement at 02.00 >> while the same measurement at 02.00
 - Text under 4.2 Core Components could perhaps spoil the sub-chapter a bit, so that I (the reader) know what to expect.
+- page 32: "For each parameter combination, the framework executes clustering through IP.LSH.DBSCAN calculates quality metrics, which will be explained in greater detail in the coming section, to evaluate the results"
+- as it utilizes minimum and maximum distances >> because it utilizes minimum and maximum distance
+- as it can handle arbitrary >> because it can handle arbitrary